LocalizedDod/HalalGrabber/README.md

 etc

 compile with pyinstaller
-enter your webhook in "WEBHOOKHERE"
+To enter your webhook, Go to the 76th line and enter your webhook at "WEBHOOK HERE"  -  Keep the " "

 ![alt text](https://cdn.discordapp.com/attachments/990015220732813324/993969029154885702/unknown.png))